May 13, 2022

 One day, your children will thank you for teaching them the concepts of prioritizing, investing in the future, and living within your means.

 Are you unsure where to start?
-Here are some tips to help you get started.
+Here are some tips to help you get started with money management.

 Everyone spends their money according to their values.
 Every child has a different personality and preference.
 What are they interested in saving for?